-Quarter Ended December 31, 2004 as compared to the Quarter Ended December 31, 2003:
+Quarter Ended March 31, 2005 as compared to the Quarter Ended March 31, 2004:

-Net revenues for the quarter ended December 31, 2004 were \$2,723,227 as compared to \$1,208,345 for the quarter ended December 31, 2003.
+Net revenues for the quarters ended March 31, 2005 and 2004 were \$3,190,918 and \$1,700,774, respectively.
 Net revenues are broken out among the subsidiaries as follows:

-2004 2003
+2005 2004

-Netsol USA \$ 103,985 3.82% \$ 127,152 10.52%
+Netsol USA \$ 21,606 0.68%\$ 274,368 16.13%

-Netsol Tech 1,827,001 67.09% 705,299 58.37%
+Netsol Tech 1,623,307 50.87% 884,772 52.02%

-Netsol Private 164,696 6.05% 35,102 2.90%
+Netsol Private 95,367 2.99% 176,969 10.41%

-Netsol Connect 289,886 10.64% 157,188 13.01%
+Netsol Connect 294,420 9.23% 202,130 11.88%

-Netsol UK 276,806 10.16% 113,823 9.42%
+Netsol UK 125,782 3.94% 93,089 5.47%

-Netsol-Abraxas Australia 60,853 2.23% 69,781 5.77%
+Netsol-Abraxas Australia 76,629 2.40% 69,446 4.08%

+CQ Systems 799,761 25.06% 0.00%

+NetSol - TiG 154,046 4.83% 0.00%

-Total Net Revenues \$ 2,723,227 100.00% \$ 1,208,345 100.00%
+Total Net Revenues \$ 3,190,918 1,700,774 100.00%

-This reflects an increase of \$1,514,882 or 125.37% in the current quarter as compared to the quarter ended December 30, 2003.
-The increase is attributable to new orders of licenses and an increase in services business, including additional maintenance work.
+This reflects an increase of \$1,490,144 or 87.62% in the current quarter as compared to the quarter ended March 31, 2004.
+The increase is attributable to new orders of licenses, an increase in services business, including additional maintenance work, and the addition of two new subsidiaries in the current quarter.
 The Company's biggest revenue growth was achieved in all three of its Pakistan based subsidiaries, which generated sales both domestically and internationally.
 The Company has experienced solid and consistent demand for IT services in the domestic sectors of Pakistan.
 The export licenses of LeaseSoft and maintenance related services surged primarily due to the most recent endorsement by our biggest customer DaimlerChrysler of Germany.
 NetSol and DaimlerChrysler signed a global frame agreement that added new revenues and assisted in acquiring new customers such as Toyota Leasing Thailand and Mauritius Commercial Bank.
-The impressive growth in revenue is also attributed to several domestic contracts won in the second half of 2004 in Pakistan.
+The impressive growth in revenue is also attributed to several domestic contracts won in the last nine months in Pakistan.
+Specifically in the last quarter, NetSol's relationship with Toyota Leasing Thailand has grown through sale of new licenses and services.

 Our telecom company, NetSol Akhter, added its 50th new corporate customer in Pakistan whose customers include, but are not limited to: AKD Securities, Reuters and, Marriot Hotels.
-The subsidiary is now EBITDA positive along with very strong and consistent bottom-line of the main subsidiary NetSol Technologies, Ltd.
+The subsidiary is now EBITDA positive and made a net profit along with very strong and consistent bottom-line of the main subsidiary NetSol Technologies, Ltd.

-The U.S. subsidiary has been fully integrated with the parent company to reduce costs NetSol USA has been managing several projects with Seattle based Capital Stream since November 2003.
-While the Capital Stream project generated strong revenue since its inception, it is now at the final stage of completion.
+The U.S. subsidiary has been fully integrated with the parent company to reduce costs.
+NetSol USA had been managing several projects with Seattle based Capital Stream since November 2003.
+While the Capital Stream project generated strong revenue since its inception, it was completed in January 2005.
+To control costs and improve efficiency the NetSol USA office is being merged into the parent office in California.
+The Company plans to launch Leasesoft and other services in the US market by hiring senior sales executives in North America.
+It also plans to explore new partnerships, such as but not limited to joint ventures similar in structure to the TiG joint venture and through North American mergers and acquisitions.